 - The Center for Women's Entrepreneurship, the Pennsylvania Center for Women and Politics, and the Chatham University Women's Institute each work to level the playing field by building leadership skills that can propel women into executive-level positions in areas that are traditionally under-represented by women.

-- The Bachelor of Interior Architecture is one of the first three-year degree programs in the United States that doesn't include summer study, thereby allowing students to still participate in summer internships and job opportunities.
+- The Bachelor of Interior Architecture offers one of the first three-year degree programs in the United States that doesn't include summer study, thereby allowing students to still participate in summer internships and job opportunities.

 - The Master of Physician Assistant Studies program is noted for its problem-based learning pedagogy and interprofessional training of its students.

-- The Master of Arts in Food Studies is unique in its emphasis on a holistic approach to food systems and is the only graduate food studies programs in the U.S to offer both sustainable agriculture and culinary arts and cuisine within a liberal arts environment.
+- The Master of Arts in Food Studies is unique in its emphasis on a holistic approach to food systems and is the only graduate food studies programs in the U.S. to offer both sustainable agriculture and culinary arts and cuisine within a liberal arts environment.

-- The Gateway Program was one of first undergraduate programs in the U.S. designed exclusively for women over the age of 23 who want to return to college and earn a bachelor's degree.
+- The Gateway Program was one of first undergraduate programs in the U.S.. designed exclusively for women over the age of 23 who want to return to college and earn a bachelor's degree.

 Awards, Honors, and Recognition